Rates of Compact Object Coalescences: Modelled rates

 \subsection{Exotica}

 So far, we focussed exclusively on black holes of astrophysical origin, rather than primordial black holes forming from the collapse of early-Universe perturbations.
 The latter are potentially very interesting sources of gravitational waves. \citet{Bird:2016,AliHaimoud:2017,ChenHuang:2018} have argued that a significant fraction of dark matter could be contained in black holes with masses of tens of solar masses, and their mergers could be responsible for some of the gravitational-wave signals observed to date.
 However, even allowing for a significant amount of mass in primordial black holes, merger rate predictions are sensitive assumptions about the initial distribution of such sources in binaries or small clusters \citep[e.g.,][]{AliHaimoud:2017, Korol:2019, DeLuca:2020b} as well as possible accretion onto primordial black holes \citep{DeLuca:2020a}.
+Meanwhile, some of the scenarios proposed for the formation of BH-BH binaries involve physics beyond the standard model \citep{Sakstein:2020} and cosmological coupling \citep{Croker:2021}.